The Power of IUL

 By consistently funding his policy in this way, he can get the potential for tax-deferred cash accumulation plus tax-free loans from the policy value when he retires.

-[video: The IUL POLICY document reappears on a dotted line headed towards "age 70" as a counter, labeled "Contributions", above the document increases the dollar amount.
-Text then appears reading "Death Benefits: $1,000,000" and "Cash Accumulation: $631,000".
-A new screen appears with the same document moving along a dotted line between "age 70" and "age 90", noting a tax-free supplemental income of up to $900,000 and a tax-free life insurance payout of up to $400,000.]
+[video: The IUL POLICY document reappears on a dotted line headed towards "age 70" as a counter, labeled "contributions", above the document increases the dollar amount.
+Text then appears reading "death benefits: $1,000,000" and "cash accumulation: $631,000".]

 Over the next 35 years, he contributes $210,000 in premiums.
 And assuming a 6.69 percent annual interest, by age 70 he'll have: